POM: Prescription only medicine

 Due to lack of data, calcipotriol should be avoided in patients with severe liver and kidney disease (see section 4.3).

-Calcipotriol 50 micrograms/ml Scalp Solution contains propylene glycol.
+Calcipotriol 50 micrograms/ml Scalp Solution contains 30 mg propylene glycol per ml of solution.

 Propylene glycol may cause skin irritation.